vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 Custom layers can be added to the map.
 The layers can display geometric objects, such as thermals, national park areas, air spaces or labels.
 The layers can be imported from CZML files or OpenAir Airspace text files.
-When tapping on a layer object, details for the object is shown:
+When tapping on a layer object, details for the object are shown:

 ![Layer object](images/layer-object.png)